 • foster participation and access to high-level artistic creation for young and new audiences

-• foster the sector’s capacity to be resilient and prepared to take advantage of the opportunities offered by digital technologies for both professional development of artists and performances’ accessibility.
+• foster the sector’s capacity to be resilient and prepared to take advantage of the opportunities offered by digital technologies for both the professional development of artists and performance accessibility.